iainctduncan/photobot/docs/installation_manual.md

 1. 'capture_dir' is set to where you want the photos to be stored (should be /var/captures)
 2. 'lorex_host' is set to the ip on the network where your lorex is.
 You can find this IP with your port scanner or router.
 My Lorex had a host name of "ND031711008793" so yours will probably be something similar.
 3. 'lorex_user' and 'lorex_password' fields are set correctly.
 The default is user:admin password:admin

+## Testing the Network Camera Camera
+Photobot should be set to run automatically on a cron job already.
+To test, you can run it in the foreground with:
+`$ /home/pi/photobot/env2/bin/python /home/pi/photobot/src/photobot_lorex.py --settings /home/pi/photobot/src/photobot_lorex.ini`

+If everything is working correctly, your capture dir should be filling up with images.
+You can check with:
+`$ ls /var/captures`

 ## Configure AIS Receiver